top of page

 Updates through the years:

-After 5 years settled on this homestead, 2017 was a year of many changes.
-We are acclimated to working and living in this Central Brainerd Lakes community and stewardship of a beautiful but much different landscape.
+After 13 years settled on this homestead, we have embraced the many changes and acclimated to working and living in this Central Brainerd Lakes community.
+We have learned new ways of stewardship on this beautiful but much different landscape from where we moved in Aitkin County.

-My oldest son Winchester, is enjoying a new life with a partner and her family.
-Winchester works in healthcare and excels in this field of caring for challenged adults.
+My oldest son, is enjoying a new life with a partner and her family.
+He continues to work and excel in the care for mentally challenged adults in Group Homes.

-Remington, my youngest son, continues working as large machine operator, and managing this homestead that he purchased.
-He is enjoying a bit more free time since we downsized by selling the goats and the Llamas and our Emu Sydney.
+My youngest son, continues working as large machine operator , and managing this homestead.
+He is enjoying a bit more free time to fish and hunt, since we downsized by selling the goats, Llamas and Emu Sydney.

-We continue organic gardening, creating personal and health care products, raising meat rabbits and sell seasonal produce, and free-range eggs.
+We continue organic gardening, offering hand-crafted personal and health care products, meat rabbits, seasonal produce, and free-range eggs.

 Many wild botanical medicinal plants grow well in this soil and are welcomed for their healing properties.
-Each year we discover another plant such as Mullien.
+Each year we discover another plants.
+Mullien grows on our property each year as well as Bull Thistle, Yarrow, Wormwood to name a few.

 20200710_075816.jpg

-We planted 24 Elderberry in 2014 and again in 2015 added 6 more.
-2018 we harvested a few berries, 2019 enough to make immune enhancing tincture for the family.
-2020, 2021 and 2022 yielded bumper crops to make jelly and dried for teas as well!
+We planted 24 Elder bushes in 2014 and again added 6 more in 2015.
+2018 we harvested a few berries, 2019 enough to make immune enhancing Elderberry Extract for the family.
+Continuing through the years we have had bumper crops to also make jelly and dried for tea blends as well!

 20170819_110313.jpg

-Each year we grow herbs for Flower Essences, tea blends, tinctures, tonics and elixirs for wellness.
-Both chamomile and borage flower need to be picked each day.
+Each year we grow a variety of herbs and flowers for wellness to add to our tea blends, tinctures, tonics and elixirs.
+Both Chamomile and Borage flower need to be picked each day and dried.

 Homestead Life